BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

 #### Keeping users informed

 The payment information associated with addresses in contacts may change or even become invalid.
 Wallets should ensure to inform the user of updates to review or act on.
+This is best done at the time the user wants to initiate a payment to a contact.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/human-readable-addresses/update.png"